guille/download_tv/README.md

 The options -c and --show-config allow the user to change or view the current configuration values, respectively.
 These options include your myepisodes username, whether to save cookies or ask for password on each run and the list of ignored shows among other things.
 The configuration files are (mostly) backwards compatible.
 The gem will force you to change your configuration after an update if there are breaking changes in it.

-The `auto` flag toggles whether all the results for each show are prompted to the user for him to choose or if the application should try to choose the download link automatically (by default, prioritizes PROPER/REPACK releases at 480p).
+The `auto` flag toggles whether all the results for each show are prompted to the user for him to choose or if the application should try to choose the download link automatically (see Section Filters).

 ### Single torrent download